qTipTip/MachineLearningForImageAnalysis/README.md

 # MLIA - Machine Learning of Image Analysis

-This small Python library contains Python-implementations of assorted image analysis related libraries.
+This small Python library contain implementations of assorted image analysis related algorithms.
 The repository will be updated throughout the autumn 2019.

 # Installation